manveru/ramaze/README.md

   Versions are made as we see fit and get an announcement out (usually that's the major obstacle as there is a lot to announce).

-  If you want to install the nightly gem of Ramaze you can do this with:

-      $ gem install ramaze --source=http://gem.ramaze.net/

-  We also use the gem building process on github, which locates gems at http://gems.github.com - so you can get a version from there as well:

-      $ gem install manveru-ramaze --source=http://gems.github.com/

 * via git

   To get the latest and sweetest, you can just pull from the repository and run